The Validation Bottleneck: Why AI Output Quality Is the New CI/CD

 The AI knows this about you, by the way.
 It generates code that looks right.
 Correct shape, correct patterns, correct naming conventions.
 The kind of code that passes a skim.
 Whether it actually works is a separate question.

-I run the same artifact through several evaluation passes from different angles: one checking feasibility, one hunting for gaps, one checking tone and rhythm, one looking for contradictions.
-No single reviewer catches everything.
-The panel catches more than any individual.
+For a contested judgment, I may run the same artifact through several optional evaluation passes: one checking feasibility, one hunting for gaps, one checking tone and rhythm, one looking for contradictions.
+Different angles can find different problems.

 The Semantic Check